End-to-End Compression for Tabular Foundation Models: Experimental protocol

 Next, it is important to validate that the speedup gains and memory consumption reduction that TACO obtains do not come at the cost of significant degraded predictive performance.
 To assess this trade-off, we compare TACO against POT on the TabArena benchmark~\citep{erickson2025tabarena}.

 In~\cref{fig:hypothesis1_cd_diagram_predictor_vs_taco}, we provide critical difference (CD) diagrams to investigate the method ranks and the statistical significance of the results.
 To build the CD diagrams, we use the autorank~\citep{Herbold2020} package that runs a Friedman test with a Nemenyi post-hoc test, and a 0.05 significance level.
-The results indicate that \textbf{up to 4\% compression rate, TACO provides a 53$\times$ speedup in inference time with no significant degradation in performance.} Lastly, in~\cref{tab:H1_predictor_vs_taco} we provide the mean performance and standard deviation of TACO with various compression rates, and POT against open-source checkpoints of state-of-the-art architectures, where, as observed, although POT and TACO have not been trained for as long as competitor methods, they achieve comparable performance.
-Further reports of the performance distribution across datasets can be found in \cref{sec:appendixC}.
+The results indicate that \textbf{up to 1\% compression rate, TACO provides a 94$\times$ speedup in inference time with no significant degradation in performance.}

+Furthermore, in~\cref{tab:H1_predictor_vs_taco} we provide the mean performance and standard deviation of TACO with various compression rates, and POT against open-source checkpoints of state-of-the-art architectures, where, as observed, although POT and TACO have not been trained for as long as competitor methods, they achieve comparable performance.

+Lastly, in Figure~\ref{fig:H1_tabarena_taco_pot_comparison} we provide a comparison with the top-performing methods in the TabArena benchmark where fine-tuning, hyperparameter optimization, and ensembling are incorporated.
+As can be observed, TACO matches POT in performance and achieves a similar performance to TabICL.
+Detailed reports of the performance distribution across datasets can be found in \cref{sec:appendixC}.